Jonz64/intern-assessment/README.md

 Version Control and Collaboration:
 Submit all code to a GitHub repository.
 Include clear commit messages, and ensure proper documentation for setup and usage.

+Setup:
+1. Ensure you have Node.js installed on your machine.
+You can download it from the Node.js website.
+2. Clone the repository to your local machine using the following command: git clone <repository-url>
+3. Navigate to the directory where the files are located.